eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Behaviour Twin MDP Kit/page_development-view.md

 In Level 1 “Visualization”, corresponding meta data fields of the different FMU shall be shown side by side such that a human reader is able to easily assess the interoperability by comparing the information provided in the different categories.

-Level 2 “Direct Comparison“ is suited for fields, where the content is not highly dependent on the provider of the meta data (no free text string fields).
+Level 2 “Direct Comparison” is suited for fields, where the content is not highly dependent on the provider of the meta data (no free text string fields).
 For instance, variable definitions (format type, causality, units, validity domains) are suited for such a check.
 Still, it is essential that these fields are provided using standards (which is neither the case in the FMU modelDescription.xml as often used today nor required by the specifications of AAS Submodel “Provision of Simulation Models” and MIC).
 For free text string fields that come with a basic choice of entries, Level 2 checks are possible as long as only entries from the basic choice are selected.

 Level 3 “Similarity Check” is suited for fields, where the content can be extended by the user.
 Most of the fields falling into this category, are fields that can be used for model characterization, such as simulation purpose, type of model, etc. Often, the meta data models provide suggestions for field content (basic choice), but most of the fields are “open”, i.e., are in principle free text.